hansifer/grunt-file-info/README.md

 #### Kitchen Sink

-The following extensive example shows the use of two `file_info` targets that each write source file stats for a particular version of an application _to the same portion_ (different columns of the same markdown table) of a README.md file.
+The following extensive example shows the use of two `file_info` targets that each write source file stats for a particular version of an application to a corresponding column of the same markdown table of a README.md file.

 ```js
 grunt.initConfig({